vinceimbat/vinceimbat/content/When I Left School I Started Reading a Lot.md

 When I finished my college degree in 2014, I noticed something: I started reading a lot.
 I don't have a good explanation to this other than, perhaps, having more freedom of time and freedom to choose what subjects to explore.
 This two really got me into reading, like a caged animal let loose for the first time.
 Not that I wasn't really a reader.
 I read a lot when I was a child.
 But 17 years of schooling does something that most of us don't notice: it sucks the life out of our intellectual freedom.

-So last night and this morning, I began going down memory lane and listing all the books I finished reading since 2015 and prepared [[thoughts/library|this page to you]].
+So last night and this morning, I began going down memory lane and listing all the books I finished reading since 2015 and prepared [[library|this page to you]].

 It is not a complete list.
 It does not include all the books I may have started but never finished.
 It does not include books I haven't logged in the Book Summaries stack in my Evernote.
 But it's a robust list.